-Employees will be tested for alcohol with an alcohol testing device listed on the National Highway Traffic Safety Administration's Conforming Products List.
+Where an employee is tested for alcohol use pursuant to this policy, the test will be performed using an alcohol testing device listed on the National Highway Traffic Safety Administration's Conforming Products List.
 An alcohol concentration of 0.04 or greater will be considered a "positive".
 An alcohol concentration of 0.02 to 0.039 will have consequences where the employee will be sent home until their next shift of at least 8 hours or until they can provide a breath test that has an alcohol concentration below 0.02.

 III.
+Disciplinary Action

-Disciplinary Action Zero tolerance policy
+Zero tolerance policy

-Violation of this Policy shall result in disciplinary action, including termination, even for a first offense.
+Violation of this policy shall result in disciplinary action, up to and including termination, even for a first offense.